Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/training.md

 | 2 | 17 | 2 |
 | 6 | 1 | 26 |

-This particular issue arises because our dataset has *imbalanced* classes, a common issue in data science.
-As a result, only reporting a classifier's accuracy may be misleading if the classifier does not correctly predict many members from smaller classes.
+The failure of this classifier to attain the same accuracy as the one assigning the majority class to each element owes to the WBC dataset having *imbalanced* classes, a common issue in data science.
+Imbalanced classes mean that only reporting a classifier's accuracy may be misleading.

-For another example, say that we design a COVID test that always comes back negative.
+For another example, say that we design a sham COVID test that always comes back negative.
 If 1% of the population at a given point in time is COVID-positive, then we could report that our test is 99% accurate.
 But we would fail to get this test approved for widespread use because it performs horribly on COVID-positive individuals.

-**STOP:** What other metrics could we use for measuring the success of a classifier?
+**STOP:** What other metrics could we design for measuring the success of a classifier?
 {: .notice--primary}

-## Recall, specificity, and precision of a medical test
+## Recall, specificity, and precision

-To motivate our discussion of other measures of classifier success, let's stay in the realm of medical tests, which can be thought of as two-class classifiers.
+To motivate our discussion of other classifier metrics, we will continue discussing medical tests, which can be thought of as classifiers with two classes (positive or negative).

 First, we define some terms.
 A **true positive** is a positive test in a patient that has the disease; a **false positive** is a positive test in a patient that does not have the disease; a **true negative** is a negative test in a patient that does not have the disease; and a **false negative** is a negative test in a patient that does have the disease.
-The locations of these four terms in a confusion matrix are shown in the table below.
+The table below shows the locations of these four terms in a two-class confusion matrix.

 [![image-center](../assets/images/600px/medical_test_confusion_matrix.png){: .align-center}](../assets/images/medical_test_confusion_matrix.png)
-A visualization of where true positives, true positives, true negatives, and false negatives are found in the confusion matrix corresponding to a medical test.
+The locations of true positives, true positives, true negatives, and false negatives in the confusion matrix associated with a medical test.
 Correct predictions are shown in green, and incorrect predictions are shown in red.
 {: style="font-size: medium;"}

-To illustrate our points, we will use the hypothetical confusion matrix for a COVID test shown in the figure below.
-We used a hypothetical confusion matrix because results for COVID tests, even the same type of test like a lateral flow test, can vary wildly.[^Mistry]
+In what follows, we will use the hypothetical confusion matrix for a COVID test shown in the figure below.
+We used a hypothetical confusion matrix because results for COVID tests, even the same type of test, can vary widely.[^Mistry]

 [![image-center](../assets/images/600px/medical_test_confusion_matrix_hypothetical.png){: .align-center}](../assets/images/medical_test_confusion_matrix_hypothetical.png)
 A hypothetical COVID test confusion matrix.
 {: style="font-size: medium;"}

 **STOP:** What is the accuracy of this test?
-What about the accuracy of a test that returns negative for everyone in the population?
+How does it compare to the accuracy of a test that returns negative for everyone in the population?
 {: .notice--primary}

-Once again, this test has lower accuracy than one that returns negative for all individuals, but now we will provide metrics for which it is superior.
+Once again, this test has lower accuracy than one that returns negative for all individuals, but we will now show metrics for which it is superior.

 The **recall** (a.k.a. **sensitivity**) of a two-class classifier is the percentage of positive cases that the test correctly identifies, or the ratio of true positives over the sum of the true positives and false negatives (found by summing the top row of the confusion matrix).

-For our hypothetical COVID confusion matrix in the figure above, the recall is 1,000/1,500 = 0.667.
-The recall ranges from 0 to 1, with larger values indicating that the test is "sensitive", meaning that it can identify true positives out of patients who actually are positive.
+For our hypothetical COVID confusion matrix in the table above, the recall is 1,000/(1,000 + 500) = 0.667.
+Recall ranges from 0 to 1, with larger values indicating that the test is "sensitive", meaning that it can identify true positives out of patients who actually are positive.

 The **specificity** of a test is an analogous metric for patients whose actual status is negative.
-It measures the ratio of true negatives to the sum of true negatives and false positives (found by summing the second row of our confusion matrix).
-For our hypothetical COVID test confusion matrix, the test specificity is 198,000/(198,000 + 2,000) = 0.99.
+It measures the ratio of true negatives to the sum of true negatives and false positives (found by summing the second row of the confusion matrix).
+For the hypothetical COVID test confusion matrix, the test specificity is 198,000/(198,000 + 2,000) = 0.99.

 Finally, the **precision** of a test is the percentage of positive tests that are correct, formed by taking the ratio of true positives to the sum of true positives and false positives (found by summing the first column of the confusion matrix).
 For example, the precision of our hypothetical COVID test is 1,000/(1,000 + 2,000) = 0.333.

 **STOP:** How could we trick a test to have recall close to 1?
 What about specificity?
 Precision?
 {: .notice--primary}

-Just like accuracy, all three of the metrics introduced in this section are not perfect, and can be fooled by silly tests that, for example, always return positive or negative.
-However, a frivolous test achieving all of these metrics at the same time is not possible.
-Therefore, in practice we may examine all of these metrics, as well as accuracy, when assessing the quality of a classifier.
+Just like accuracy, all three of the metrics introduced in this section are not perfect and can be fooled by frivolous tests that always return positive or negative.
+However, it is not possible for such a test to score well on all of these metrics at the same time.
+Therefore, in practice we will examine all of these metrics, as well as accuracy, when assessing the quality of a classifier.

-**STOP:** Compute the recall, specificity, and precision of the dummy COVID test that always returns negative.
+**STOP:** Compute the recall, specificity, and precision of the hypothetical COVID test that always returns negative.
 {: .notice--primary}

 You may find all these terms confusing and difficult to keep straight.
 You are not alone!
-An entire generation of scientists make copious trips to the <a href="https://en.wikipedia.org/wiki/Precision_and_recall#Definition_(classification_context)" target="_blank">Wikipedia page</a> describing these metrics as well as others.
-It's called a confusion matrix for a reason…
+An entire generation of scientists make copious trips to the <a href="https://en.wikipedia.org/wiki/Precision_and_recall#Definition_(classification_context)" target="_blank">Wikipedia page</a> describing these metrics as well as others used for analyzing classifiers.
+After all, it's called a confusion matrix for a reason…

 {% include video id="6gJdf7LyGpg" provider="youtube" %}